Level3-REST/site/doc/profiles/form.md

 If the representation is a schema, then the client uses it to construct a form object.
 If the representation is a template object then it should be filled in by the client.
 The completed object is then `POST`ed back to the Form resource.

 Clients should always `GET` the representation for every request rather than reusing the schema or form template from a previous request.
-The Form’s data requirements may have changed since the client last fetched the representation.
+The Form’s data requirements may have changed since the client last fetched the form representation.

 Once the client submits the form, the resource responds with a success message and a `Location` header pointing to a relevant resource.
 If the submission was unacceptable, then the resource responds with a client error status code and error messages indicating the problem.
 Common problems include missing required fields or incorrect data in the fields.